Printutcarsh/Face-Verification-Siamese-Network/README.md

 ```
 # Step By Step Implementation Guide
 <ul>
-  <li> The first step is to download all the files in the same folder </li>
+  <li> The first step is to download all the files in the same folder. </li>
   <li> Afterthat as we are focused on faces so we have to first extract faces from the images and store them in a folder.<br>
     For that run face_extract.py in your command prompt and also write the name of the dataset folder in the command prompt like this:-<br>
     <b>python face_extract.py trainset</b>.
 This will output a folder named Faces which contains folders each containing faces of that person.